5 Steps to Presenting in the MW2015 Program

 You must be logged in to the Museums and the Web website to submit a proposal.
 If you have never had a Museums and the Web account, create a profile and then log in.
 You can edit your profile information at any time.

 You will be able to update your proposal until the call for that type of proposal closes (see the deadlines above).
+The person who submitted the original proposal will be able to update the order and email addresses of co-authors/-presenters at any time until February 1 before the conference.)

 Required information for your proposal: